 Space LawWe view this part of law as tricky, but not impossible to negotiate.
 In the Space Treaty:

-Article 1> potentially offers some weak resistance to an act of celestial appropriation, but is not categoric at all.
+Article 1> potentially offers some weak resistance to an act of celestial appropriation, but is not categoric at all [*common land].

-Article 2> blocks only national sovereign appropriation of celestial land.
+Article 2> “explicitly” blocks only NATIONAL appropriation of celestial land [a bit tricky].

 Article 6> is not a hurdle for us as we do not carry out any actual “activity” in Space.